 Scotiabank is an "A" rated financial institution with $1 trillion of assets.
 Like many Canadian banks, they sell life insurance products through a subsidiary (ScotiaLife Financial).
 However, their life insurance offering is very limited, only available to existing Scotiabank customers and only sold through captive agents.
 If you're considering bns Scotia Life Insurance to protect your family or home, there's a good chance you can find a more affordable option elsewhere.

 James Heidebrecht - Founder of Policy Architects

 Whether you are Googling Scotia Life Insurance or Scotiabank Life Insurance your results are the same!

 You’re brought to Scotiabank’s life insurance products.

-I wasn’t aware until today that Scotiabank offers life insurance products.
+I wasn’t aware until recently that Scotiabank offers life insurance products.

 So let’s discover them together right now!